Oka Raju Oka Rani

 Oka Raju Oka Rani is a 2003 Indian Telugu-language romantic comedy film directed by newcomer Yogi.
 The film features Ravi Teja and Namitha in the lead roles.
 Music has been composed by Chakri.
 The movie was released on 19 June 2003.

 Production

 Director Sobhan debuted as an actor with this film.
 The film is inspired by Poovellam Kettuppar (1999).
+A.S.
+Prakash debuted as an art director with this film.

 Soundtrack

 The soundtrack is composed by Chakri and lyrics are written by Trivikram Srinivas.
 In an audio review, a writer from The Hindu said that "The album, Oka Raju Oka Rani, certainly deserves more than just one hearing".